Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 Chios Mastiha and Chocolate.

 Approximately half an hour before landing, you will have the chance to order one last drink.
 I usually choose the Mastiha, a traditional sweet alcoholic beverage originating from the island of Chios.
-It comes together with some chocolate and it’s a nice treat before reaching your destination.
+It comes together with some chocolate, and it’s a nice treat before reaching your destination.
 You can, of course, have a whiskey, a brandy, or whatever you feel like having from the impressive menu of drinks.

 One of the perks offered by Aegean Airlines Business Class tickets is that your luggage will come out first.
-Saving some time at the destination airport feels always nice.
+Saving some time at the destination airport always feels nice.

 A short note on my journeys with Aegean Airlines